UniversalDependencies/docs/treebanks/cs-comparison.md

 <h2>Tokenization and Word Segmentation</h2>

 <ul>
-<li>This corpus contains 12760 sentences, 166432 tokens and 167010 syntactic words.</li>
+<li>This corpus contains 1000 sentences, 18565 tokens and 18610 syntactic words.</li>
-<li>This corpus contains 31659 tokens (19%) that are not followed by a space.</li>
+<li>This corpus contains 2634 tokens (14%) that are not followed by a space.</li>
-<li>This corpus does not contain words with spaces.</li>
+<li>This corpus contains 10 types of words with spaces.
+Examples: 10 000, 100 000, 12 000, 15 001, 16 500, 19 999, 25 000, 330 000, 35 000, 600 000</li>
-<li>This corpus contains 11 types of words that contain both letters and punctuation.
-Examples: Ha-vel, O-po-nu, pr-chá, A-ano, Cutter's, D-dobře, J-já, Ji-jistě, Za-pla-tit, bytí-na-zemi, t-tento</li>
+<li>This corpus contains 9 types of words that contain both letters and punctuation.
+Examples: e-maily, sci-fi, B-29, Ce-sü, Chu-nan, Chu-pej, Harley-Davidson, Šen-čenu, š’</li>
-<li>This corpus contains 578 multi-word tokens.
+<li>This corpus contains 45 multi-word tokens.
 On average, one multi-word token consists of 2.00 syntactic words.</li>
-<li>There are 13 types of multi-word tokens.
-Examples: aby, abych, kdyby, kdybych, abys, abychom, abyste, kdybyste, kdybys, kdybychom, oč, Nač, zač.</li>
+<li>There are 5 types of multi-word tokens.
+Examples: aby, kdyby, abych, abychom, abyste.</li>
 </ul>

   </td>